honojs/honox/README.md

 })
 ```

-If you want to include client side scripts and assets:
+If you want to include client-side scripts and assets:

 ```ts
 // vite.config.ts